Cleg83/tool_db/README.md

   * Focus is managed to ensure that users are directed to relevant content and interactive elements appropriately.
 For example, focus is moved to modals or dynamic content when it is opened.

 <br>

+# Technologies

+## Languages

+* Python
+* HTML
+* JavaScript
+* CSS

+### Frameworks, Libraries and Programs

+* Flask: A popular web application framework in Python, used to build the backend of the app.
+* Flask-SQLAlchemy: An extension for Flask that adds support for SQLAlchemy (the Python SQL toolkit), which is used to interact with the PostgreSQL database.
+* PostgreSQL: The relational database used to store information about tools, categories, users, and user toolboxes.
+* Flask-Migrate: An extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
+* Werkzeug: A comprehensive WSGI web application library used here for security utilities like password hashing and checking (generate_password_hash and check_password_hash).
+* SQLAlchemy: The ORM for Python that allows for efficient database queries and interactions with the PostgreSQL database.
+* Jinja2: A templating engine for Python, integrated with Flask to render HTML templates dynamically.
+* Random Module: A built-in Python module used to implement randomness in the application.
+* Itertools Module: A built-in Python module used for efficient looping and grouping operations (groupby).
+* Git: Version control used to manage the project codebase.
+* GitHub: The repository hosting service used for version control and will be used for future collaboration.
+* Heroku: The cloud platform where the app is deployed (more on deployment below).
+* Lucidchart: Used to create the Entity Relationship Diagram (ERD) to visualize the database structure.

+# Deployment and Development

+## Deployment

+This application was deployed to Heroku using the following steps:

+1. Set up a Heroku account: Log in to Heroku or create a new account.

+2. Create a new Heroku app through the Heroku Dashboard:

+  * In the Heroku dashboard, click New > Create New App.
+  * Choose a unique name for your app and select a region.

+3. Add PostgreSQL:

+  * In the app dashboard, go to the Resources tab.
+  * In the "Add-ons" section, search for Heroku Postgres and select the Hobby Dev - Free plan.

+4. Set up environment variables:

+  * In the Settings tab, click Reveal Config Vars under Config Vars.
+  * Add the following keys and values:
+    * SECRET_KEY: Your secret key for the Flask app.
+    * DEBUG: Set this to False for production.
+    * DATABASE_URL: Automatically created when PostgreSQL is added.
+    * PORT: Set this to 5000 (or leave as default).
+    * IP: Set this to 0.0.0.0.

+5. Connect your GitHub repository:

+  * In the Deploy tab, scroll down to Deployment Method and select GitHub.
+  * Search for your repository and connect it.
+  * Enable Automatic Deploys (optional) or manually deploy the branch.

+6. Run migrations:

+  * In the More dropdown at the top-right corner of your app dashboard, select Run Console.
+  * Type the following to apply database migrations:
+    * flask db upgrade

+7. Open the app: Once the deployment is successful, you can view your live app by clicking Open App at the top-right corner of the dashboard.

+### Local Development

+### Extensions required

+* Flask
+* Flask-SQLAlchemy
+* Flask-Migrate
+* psycopg2-binary

+### How to Fork

+If you want to contribute to this project or create a personal version, you can fork the repository on GitHub (I will welcome any feedback, improvements or help in general really).

+1. Navigate to the repository on GitHub.
+2. Click the Fork button on the upper-right corner of the repository page.
+3. The project will be copied to your GitHub account, and you can freely experiment with the code.

+### How to Clone

 # Testing